ssriblo/ESP32_AWS_Setup/README.md

 # ESP32_AWS_Setup

 ## This is helper to setup ESP32-AWS service and run first MQTT Test.
-It takes two evening to examine and googling to overcome all issues
+It have had took two evening to examine and googling to overcome all issues

 ## Prerequires:
 * Ubuntu 18.04